 When to Book a Massage Post-Workout

-You don’t need to wait until you’re in pain to benefit from massage.
+You don’t need to wait until you’re in pain to benefit from a massage.
 Consider scheduling a session:

 - Within 24–72 hours after intense training

-- If you’re feeling stiff, sore, or tight
+- If you’re feeling stiff, sore or tight

 - As part of your ongoing training program